tceulema/Emuchron/README.md

 ### What comes extra with Emuchron
-Compared to the original Monochron [firmware](https://github.com/adafruit/monochron), Emuchron includes functional enhancements and draw speed optimizations in the high level glcd graphics library, modified clock configuration pages, many example clocks, a graphics performance test module, a two-tone and Mario melody alarm, and demo and test scripts.
+Compared to the original Monochron [firmware](https://github.com/adafruit/monochron), Emuchron includes functional enhancements and draw speed optimizations in the high-level glcd graphics library, modified clock configuration pages, many example clocks, a graphics performance test module, a two-tone and Mario melody alarm, and demo and test scripts.